Are you looking for a professional-grade condenser microphone but having trouble navigating the complicated world of microphones?

 Read on for a direct comparison, breakdown of features, and overview for each microphone below.

 In this section, we’ll look at the important info you need to make a buying choice with confidence.
-We’ll look at the pros and cons, differences in features, and offer brief explanations on what the features mean.
+We’ll look at the differences in features, and offer brief explanations on what the features mean.

-This section directly compares the pros and cons of the two microphones in the most applicable terms possible.
+This section directly compares the features of the two microphones in the most applicable terms possible.
 Refer back to this chart when making your buying decision.

 Difference In Features

 In this section, we’ll look at a quick chart comparing the features of the two microphones.
 This is meant to be a quick look at the technical aspects of the microphones.